sidhlee/react-burger-run-4/README.md

 - The correct way to import lodash (with Benchmark)
   - https://www.blazemeter.com/blog/the-correct-way-to-import-lodash-libraries-a-benchmark/
   - https://stackoverflow.com/questions/35250500/correct-way-to-import-lodash
-- React displaces components nested deep in arrays with no prblem.
+- React displaces components nested deep in arrays with no problem.
 - Use `filter` css property to lighten/darken UIs.
-  - `filter: brighness(0.9)` in css darkens element.
+  - `filter: brightness(0.9)` in css darkens element.
   - `filter: opacity(0.5)` is great for styling disabled buttons.
   - https://developer.mozilla.org/en-US/docs/Web/CSS/filter
   - setting `margin-left(right): auto` on child element inside flex-box will affect how sibling elements are aligned.
-- If you want to take truthy|falsey value for a state property, don't type-check it (e.g. with propTypes).
+- If you want to take truthy|falsy value for a state property, don't type-check it (e.g. with propTypes).
 That way, it can take:
   - true|false
   - 1|0
   - obj|null